-- 3.9.7 Staggered working hours must be considered on sites with appropriate consultation (consideration must be given to Construction Management Plans, and workers must be given adequate notice of a change in hours). - 3.9.8 Where practical, workforce amenities may be placed at different levels of high rise building site. - 3.9.9 In the event of inclement weather and potential congestion in amenities, consultation must occur in relation to relocation or other options.
+- 3.9.6 Workers electing to minimize amenity access. - 3.9.7 Staggered working hours must be considered on sites with appropriate consultation (consideration must be given to Construction Management Plans, and workers must be given adequate notice of a change in hours). - 3.9.8 Where practical, workforce amenities may be placed at different levels of high rise building site. - 3.9.9 In the event of inclement weather and potential congestion in amenities, consultation must occur in relation to relocation or other options.